LimeEng/HashingService/README.md

 # Hashing Service

-This service provides an online interface to hash arbitrary strings and files via a JSON API.
+This service provides an interface to hash arbitrary strings and files via a JSON API.
 These hashes can be used to verify the integrity of files or to protect passwords, if they are used correctly.

 - [API](#api)

 ## API

-- `GET /hash/algos`
+- `GET /hash/algorithms`

   Returns a JSON array containing all available hashing algorithms.